a2stuff/a2d/selector/README.md

 ### Bootstrap - `selector1.s`

+Short routine loaded at $2000.

 Copies the next segment (Quit Handler) to the ProDOS quit handler, then invokes QUIT.

 ### Quit Handler - `selector2.s`

+Invoked via ProDOS QUIT, so relocated/executed at $1000.

 Loads the Loader - reads SELECTOR $600 bytes at $1C00, and jumps to $2000

-Note that the first chunk of bytes that end up at $1C00 are obviously not used (the Bootstrap and the Quit Handler itself).
-There is code past that which remains before $2000 and whether it is used or is dummy data is not known.
+(Note that the first chunk of bytes that end up at $1C00 are obviously not used (the Bootstrap and the Quit Handler itself). dummy data is not known.

 open questions:
 * does the code from $0227 to $03FF get used? (loaded $1E27..$1FFF)